jasonfb/nondestructive_migrations/README.md

 # Two Kinds of Deployment
-You can read more about doing the preboot feature on Heroku labs at https://devcenter.heroku.com/articles/labs-preboot.
-(Preboot is no longer an "experimental" feature on Heroku.)
+You can read more about doing the preboot feature on Heroku at https://devcenter.heroku.com/articles/preboot (Preboot is no longer an "experimental" feature on Heroku.)

 ## Schema-Change Deploys